OWASP/API-Security/2023/en/src/0xa7-server-side-request-forgery.md

 ## Is the API Vulnerable?

-Server-Side Request Forgery (SSRF) flaws occur whenever an API is fetching a remote resource without validating the user-supplied URL.
-It allows an attacker to coerce the application to send a crafted request to an unexpected destination, even when protected by a firewall or a VPN.
+Server-Side Request Forgery (SSRF) flaws occur when an API is fetching a remote resource without validating the user-supplied URL.
+It enables an attacker to coerce the application to send a crafted request to an unexpected destination, even when protected by a firewall or a VPN.

 Modern concepts in application development make SSRF more common and more dangerous.